 - The Prairie People on Bravestarr.

-- Seen in the Johnny Bravo episode "Johnny Bravo Goes Hollywood", where Johnny auditions for a Hollywood role, and is shown around the studio by a load of famous stars, including a hobbit.
+- The Johnny Bravo episode "Johnny Bravo Goes Hollywood" has Johnny auditioning for a Hollywood role.
+He is shown around the studio by a group of stars, including a hobbit.

 - Homo floresiensis have been nicknamed "hobbits", and were often barely over 3ft 7inches.
-It has been debated over they were just Homo Sapiens which had undergone insular dwarfism, but with further evidence they do seem to be a separate species of hominid.
+It has been debated whether they were just Homo sapiens which had undergone insular dwarfism, but with further evidence they do seem to be a separate species of hominid.
 Evidently they and modern humans did coexist on the island for thousands of years without much evidence of conflict, and oral tradition very likely based folk memory of the extinct hobbits largely holds they were relatively inoffensive.